jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 ## **Make Sure You Have Access**

 You will use your App Academy Email Credentials for many of these links.
+Otherwise, for links that you cannot access, please reach out to your Senior Manager for further instruction.

 Make sure you have access to: